 I have a loved one who is suffering from Alzheimer's disease.
 She tends to sleep a great deal during the day, and she has trouble staying asleep at night.
 She also tends to wander around the house at night.
 Is that related to her Alzheimer's disease?

-The problem with Alzheimer's disease , as well as other forms of dementia, is that the disease has negative effects on the sleep/wake cycle.
+The problem with Alzheimer's disease , as well as other forms of dementia, is that it has negative effects on the sleep/wake cycle.
 The greater the degree of dementia, the sleepier the patient is.
 With more severe forms of dementia, patients are often sleepier during the day, and their sleep at night tends to be fragmented and disrupted.
 Over a 24-hour period, for example, patients are rarely awake and rarely asleep for a full hour at a time.
 They are constantly waking up at night and falling asleep during the day.
 This pattern is fairly common in Alzheimer's patients.

 Many Alzheimer's patients experience what is called "sundowning": agitated behavior that is thought to occur primarily after the sun goes down; for example, pacing, yelling out, or getting violent.
 This behavior is usually repetitive.
 Sundowning can include wandering around at night.
 Wandering and incontinence are the top two causes of institutionalization, because the family member has great difficultly taking care of a patient who displays one characteristic or the other.

 It's important to realize that sundowning doesn't always occur after sundown; it can take place all day long and frequently peaks around 12:30 – 1:00 p.m.
 It is just easier for the family member to cope with a behavior like wandering during the day than at night, when it is more disruptive.